3 min read

 4 Key Criteria for Evaluating an Applicant’s Criminal History

-The fact that policy is emphasizing individual factors does not mean that employers must always treat every single applicant separately in order to show that exclusion is job-related and a business necessity.
+The fact that policy emphasizes individual factors does not mean that employers must always treat every single applicant separately in order to show that exclusion is job-related and a business necessity.

 The EEOC’s April 2012 guidance document, which is still the single best source for this policy, says employers may devise a “targeted criminal records screen” that relies only on the Green factors (see below) but that it must show that the criminal conduct in question has a “demonstrably tight nexus to the position in question.”